 If a Mind Map exists for your topic, you will see it displayed on the right-hand side of the screen.
 Click on the Expand Mind Map button in the upper corner to open it up.

 The map displays your search term at the center of the map and related in the surrounding ring.
 The surrounding concepts represent concepts that show up most frequently with the central concept, in Credo's content as a whole.
 The bigger the font size, the more frequently the concepts occur together.
 The panel on the right shows Credo reference articles related to the central concept.

 Click on any term in the map to re-center the search around that node, with new words populating the map in new directions.

-The terms that you've visited are saved in the Recent Mind Maps list at the top of the Mind Map.
+The terms that you've visited are saved in the Recent Mind Maps list at the bottom of the Mind Map.